Build a Successful Physician Onboarding Program in 5 Steps

 5. Ensure long-term retention through regular followup.
 In an ideal world, physician attrition wouldn’t exist and you could recruit and onboard new physicians, make sure they’re happy, and move on to the next.
 However, real life isn’t like that at all.
 Remembering to check in with new physicians is easy when they’re in the middle of onboarding and have pressing concerns to take care of on a regular basis.
 It’s keeping up a regular cadence of check-ins post-onboarding that’s the issue, but it’s an important step to remember in order to keep doctors happy with your organization.
 Schedule regular maintenance visits with new physicians after the typical onboarding period ends to ensure they’re adjusting well, and whether or not they need additional professional or personal support to smooth their ongoing transition.
 Making a habit of this will ensure that nothing unexpected comes up at contract renewal time and threatens their willingness to stay on with your organization.

 These five steps will get you well on your way to a structured approach to onboarding that will help increase satisfaction, reduce attrition, and yield the outcomes your organization looks for in a newly acquired physician.
-For the next post in this onboarding series, check in next week or subscribe to our blog here.
+Follow the next post in this onboarding series, “How to Map Out your Touchpoints to Maximize New Physician Engagement.”